 Bookham Farm is still essentially a commercial farm but we have always encouraged wildlife.
 Much of the farm is in Countryside Stewardship and in the South Wessex Downs Environmentally Sensitive Area (Dorset).
-We have planted several acres of Woodland and in the last few years have put up about 40 owl, kestrel and other bird boxes around the farm.
+We have planted several acres of Woodland and have put up about 40 owl, kestrel and other bird boxes around the farm.
 The hedges are allowed to grow up and are trimmed to an A shape, depending on the species, every 2 - 3 years.

 Wessex Ridgeway Farm Walk